dwiandhikaap/rawdog-md/README.md

     - [ ] Make dev port configurable
     - [ ] Enforce `date` property in frontmatter to sort posts
     - [ ] Add some handlebars helpers for common tasks like comparing value, sorting, etc.

+## Known Issues
+- If you use VSCode as your editor and you're using auto save, set you delay longer than rebuild time.
+Otherwise, you might get an empty page because VSCode touches the file twice.
+See [this issue](https://github.com/microsoft/vscode/issues/9419).